szist/code-reviews/README.md

 1. Read the PR description to see if there were any decisions made during development, any additional details that I should consider and might not have been clear to me.
 1. Briefly check out what it does for myself (running the application, starting up the service, poke around), nothing serious at this point.
 1. Review the code and !!understand!! the changes that are done. (might be a second call/chat with author, if something non-trivial is happening)
-1. With the knowledge how it's implemented, try to break the code.
+1. With the knowledge of how it's implemented, try to break the code.
 Try methods, edge-cases not covered by tests.
 1. Approve/Comment/Request changes

 Some would argue that the last one should be QA work.
 At some companies there is even a dedicated QA role for this, who's sole task is to add automation and ensure that the code is safe.
-However, I think all developers would be better of learning to break things, see the edge cases, learn how to detect stinky parts in the future.
+However, I think all developers would be better off learning to get their hands dirty, to break things, see the edge cases, and learn how to detect stinky parts in the future.

 ### **In general what do I look for when doing a review?**

-This is the very opinionated parts begin.
+This is where the very opinionated parts begin.
 All of the following questions should be answered when starting a new project.
 Ideally this should also be communicated when onboarding new members to the team.

 A generic list of things to check: